Systemic Mastocytosis

 Castleman Disease

 What is Castleman Disease?
-Castleman disease (CD) is a rare disease of lymph nodes and related tissues.
-It was first described by Dr. Benjamin Castleman in the 1950s.
-It is also known as Castleman’s disease, giant lymph node hyperplasia, and angiofollicular lymph node hyperplasia (AFH).
-Castleman disease is not cancer.
-Instead, it is called a nonclonal lymphoproliferative disorder.
-This means there […]
+Castleman disease is a rare lymphoproliferative disorder that affects the lymph nodes and related tissues.
+It was first described in the 1950s by Benjamin Castleman.
+The condition is also known as Castleman’s disease, giant lymph node hyperplasia, or angiofollicular lymph node hyperplasia (AFH).
+Castleman disease is not a cancer, but it is classified as a non-clonal lymphoproliferative […]

 Read more